 - Whisk together the onions, shallots, eggs, olive oil, cheeses, basil (or dill) and mint.
 Season according to taste.
 You may skip extra salt unless you like it extra salty.
 Toss well.

-- Grease a 9-inch baking pan or tart pan or pie plate or springform pan* with olive oil and sift a thin layer of flour on its surface.
+- Grease a 9-inch baking pan or tart pan, or pie plate, or springform pan*2 with olive oil and sift a thin layer of flour on its surface.
+(I used a rectangular 12 x 8 inch (30x20cm) tart tin.)
 Pour the mixture into the pan and place it onto a baking sheet.

 - Bake for 50 to 60 minutes, or until the center is solid and the top is golden.
 Remove and let cool for 10 to 15 minutes before serving.